 The cinder blocks were known for their outstanding quality.
-Also, the company featured decora during the 1930s, being ordered by customers from many areas.
-71
+Also, the company featured decora tive concrete posts for which they had various molds.
+These decorative posts were very popular during the 1930s, being ordered by customers from many areas.71